-If you feel passion for music, then learning how to make money from making Playlists on Spotify could be the next big step in your music career
+If you feel a passion for music, then learning how to make money from making Playlists on Spotify could be the next big step in your playlist maker career

 Oh, the dear art world.

-Let’s go back to a couple of decades ago… Pursuing an artistic career was something that was a privilege accessible only to a lucky few.
+Let’s go back to a couple of decades ago… Pursuing a music career was something that was a privilege accessible only to a lucky few.
 Making money out of music?
 The possibilities of truly living off that were one in a million.

 But nowadays, people who truly feel a passion for art have the opportunity of monetizing their passion.
 Nowadays, it’s way easier to become a musician, to enter the music industry, you can even start your journey without a record label supporting you, many artists have skyrocketed their careers by self-producing their music!

 Still, that’s only one part of the huge potential the digital age, the internet, and streaming platforms offer for music lovers searching for their favorite song.